steilgedacht/Conways-motherfuking-game-of-life/README.md

 The project files are in /Conways motherfuking game of life The executable program is Conways motherfuking game of life.exe

+Each pixel represents a cell and therefore it is recomended to use a screen magnifier to inspect the individual cells.

 There are 4 controls:
 First there is the Generate Button which generates a random pattern.
 Then you can Start or Stop the Simulation with the Start and Stop Key.